One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 On the third day of your Spring Break in Texas Hill Country, it’s more of a history tour.

 Your first stop is Lyndon B. Johnson State Park & Historic Site.
-It is located in Stonewall on US-290 E, about 30 minutes drive from the campground.
+It is located in Stonewall on US-290 E, about a 30-minute drive from the campground.

-In this park you will learn a lot about our 36th president: his birth, childhood, political career, retirement, and death.
-Also, how was life back in the early 1900-s?
+In this park, you will learn a lot about our 36th president: his birth, childhood, political career, retirement, and death.
+You will also discover what life was like in the early 1900s.

 Then you will stop at the ranger station.
-Here you will see more of the history of the president as well as his private jet and car collection, including his white Lincoln convertible and Amphicar.
+You will see more of the history of the president as well as his private jet and car collection, including his white Lincoln convertible and Amphicar.

 And now, the White House is closed for tours because of construction issues.